amitxv/PC-Tuning/docs/configure-nvidia.md

     - Texture filtering - Quality - High performance

     - Threaded Optimization - [offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html).
 It usually hurts frame pacing as it takes CPU time away from your real-time application.
-You should also consider whether you are already CPU bottlenecked if you do choose to enable the setting
+You should also determine whether you are already CPU bottlenecked if you do choose to enable the setting

     - Ensure that settings are not being overridden for programs in the ``Program Settings`` tab such as Image Sharpening for some EAC games

-- Configure the following in the change resolution page:
+- Configure the following in the ``Change resolution`` page:

     - Output dynamic range - Full

 ## Lock GPU Clocks/P-State 0

 Force P-State 0 with the [registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) below (reboot required).
 Ensure to change the driver key to suit your needs.
-To reduce power consumption while your real-time application is not running, consider using [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).
+To reduce power consumption while your real-time application is not running, use [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).

 - See [media/find-driver-key-example.png](/media/find-driver-key-example.png) to obtain the correct driver key in device manager

     ```bat
-    reg.exe add "HKLM\System\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\0000" /v "DisableDynamicPstate" /t REG_DWORD /d "1" /f
+    reg add "HKLM\System\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\0000" /v "DisableDynamicPstate" /t REG_DWORD /d "1" /f
     ```

 ## Configure NVIDIA Inspector